telerik/winforms-docs/pdfviewer/thumbnails.md

         '
 ````

 {{endregion}}

 You can customize the size of the thumbnails with __ThumbnailsScaleFactor__ property.
 This property sets the size of the thumbnails between 0 and 1 where 1 is the page in full size.
-By default this property is set to 0.15 which means 15% of the normal page size.#_[C#] _
+By default this property is set to 0.15 which means 15% of the normal page size.

 {{source=..\SamplesCS\PdfViewer\PdfPublicApi.cs region=ThumbnailsScaleFactor}}
 {{source=..\SamplesVB\PdfViewer\PdfPublicApi.vb region=ThumbnailsScaleFactor}}